Tommertom/md-copilot-mon/README.md

 1. A Node watcher tracks markdown file changes (create/update) in realtime.
 2. The backend serves a capped, recent file list plus rendered markdown content.
 3. The backend pushes file-change events via SSE so the web UI refreshes list/preview automatically and supports DOCX export.
-4. The web UI provides a markdown editor with save button that sends updates back to the backend, which writes to disk and triggers file-change events for live refresh.
+4. The main web UI provides a markdown editor with save button that sends updates back to the backend, which writes to disk and triggers file-change events for live refresh.
+5. THere are also dedicated mini-app views for Git Diff, Todos, Events, Session Files, Session Research, and Session Checkpoints that fetch data from the backend on demand.
+The Events viewer caches loaded sessions/events in-browser and only refetches when **Refresh** is clicked.

 ## Screenshot - Agent HQ
 ![Screenshot 1 - Agent HQ](./screenshots/md-copilot-viewer.png)